whg/ofxNSWindower/readme.md

 Usage
 -----

+After the changes made in v0.2, a small patch has to be made to oF.
+To run this, double click on 'of_patch' in the root directory.
+Make sure that the addon is in the correct directory when you do this.
+If you see errors, read the bottom of this file.

 ofxNSWindower, implemented as a singleton class, handles all the windows.
 Each window has an app (what it draws) and also other attributes like a name and window options.
 To add a window you could do the following:

 `ofxNSWindower::instance()->addWindow(new testApp());`